 Have a project that meets those 4 criteria?
 Apply now!
 We award grants every month!

 Founded first in Boston in 2009, each Awesome Foundation local chapter distributes monthly $1,000 microgrants, no strings attached, to projects and creators.
-At each fully autonomous and local chapter, the money is pooled together from the coffers of ten or so self-organizing “Trustees” and given in cash to the grant winner each month.
+At each fully autonomous and local chapter, the money is pooled together from the coffers of ten or so self-organizing, volunteer “Trustees” and given in cash to the grant winner each month.

 We also seek to fund diverse grant proposals and try to fund different projects that will affect large groups from different communities and spread awesome experiences to the diverse populous of Washington D.C.
 We try to not fund too many of any of the same type of event (for instance, community gardens or several book proposals, etc.) and are working to seek out and identify new grant opportunities in all of DC’s wards.
 For more grant applicant advice, please see our guide.